Pete Buttigieg's Success and Achievements in Timeline

 2000: Delegate to United States Senate Youth Program

-In 2000, Pete Buttigieg was selected as a delegate from Indiana to the United States Senate Youth Program.
+In 2000, Pete Buttigieg was chosen as a delegate from Indiana to the United States Senate Youth Program.

-In 2000, Pete Buttigieg won first prize in the John F. Kennedy Presidential Library and Museum's Profiles in Courage essay contest.
-The subject was Bernie Sanders.
+In 2000, Pete Buttigieg was valedictorian of his high school class and won first prize in the John F. Kennedy Presidential Library and Museum's Profiles in Courage essay contest.

 November 2011: Elected Mayor of South Bend